BioRRW/DRAM2/docs/getting_started/visualization.rst

 **DRAM2 Commands**

 DRAM2 offers a wide variety of commands, each of which output results in a given module.
-DRAM2 commands may be a a *tool* in a toolkit.
+DRAM2 commands may be a a *tool* in a toolkit or may be used to produce data within a given module.

+For example: The ``dram2 call`` command is used to *ingest* raw sequencing data and generate called gene data.

 A list of all DRAM2 commands can be accessed via the help menu: